 Overflow seating will be available across the street at Lynah Rink with livestream viewing, rain or shine.

 Accessibility: Two types of Accessibility Plans are available upon request and are valid both Saturday & Sunday.
 Guests with Blue Plans enter the Crescent and sit next to portals to reduce their number of stairs.
 Guests with Yellow Plans enter the stadium from a different location (not the Crescent) and sit on the south end of the field in folding chairs or wheelchairs.
 Note: Guests bringing a wheelchair or scooter to the stadium (for seating or to keep nearby) must have a Yellow Plan. …more

 Graduates sit in chairs on the field, grouped by their degree-conferring college.

 Strollers: The Crescent is all bleacher seating, which is not conducive to large strollers.
-There is no place to use or park a stroller in the Crescent.
+There is a place to park a stroller outside the Crescent, at your own risk.
 Smaller umbrella-style strollers are fine since they can be folded and stored on a lap.

 Pets are prohibited from university-controlled buildings, except for those animals that are specifically exempted by this policy.

 To enroll your cellphone to receive emergency notifications, text “CornellVisitor” to 226787.